Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

-This configures a cluster in which the core nodes (the Master Node and the nodes comprising the Minimum Worker Nodes) are On-Demand instances, and a percentage of the auto-scaling nodes are Spot instances as specified by the Spot Instances Percentage.
+This configures a cluster in which the core nodes (the Coordinator Node and the nodes comprising the Minimum Worker Nodes) are On-Demand instances, and a percentage of the autoscaling nodes are Spot instances as specified by the Spot Instances Percentage.

 For example, if the Minimum Worker Nodes is 2 and the and the Maximum Worker Nodes is 10, and you set the Spot Instances Percentage to 50, the resulting cluster will have, at any given time:

-- A minimum of 3 nodes: the Master Node plus the Minimum Worker Nodes, all of them On-Demand instances (the core nodes).
+- A minimum of 3 nodes: the Coordinator Node plus the Minimum Worker Nodes, all of them On-Demand instances (the core nodes).

 Fallback to On-Demand

-How Qubole Manages the Spot Nodes While the Cluster is Running¶
+How QDS Manages Spot Nodes While the Cluster is Running¶

 Qubole’s primary goal in managing cluster resources is productivity– making sure that the work you need to do gets done as efficiently and reliably as possible, and at the lowest cost that is consistent with that goal.